marcusgia2505/classsExGameInstructions/docs/Elements.rst

 	The default value is pre-marked at the start.
 For buttons it is highlighted with a color.
 For drop lists it is preselected.

 required
 	This determines whether input is mandatory.
 In this case, participants cannot proceed before making a choice.
+For button 	 input you can set that only the correct answer allows to proceed.

 order of options
 	The order of options can be set to *as stated* or to *random*.
 In the latter case, the random order is determined separately for each participant.